 An alternative approach--well-utilized in the lattice quantum chromodynamics (LQCD) community, is the Hybrid Monte Carlo technique \cite{Duane:1987de,Montvay:1994cy,DeGrand:2006zz}, which computes the fermion determinant stochastically, and theoretically scales linearly rather than cubicly with the spatial volume.
 For systems of massless fermions and thus zero modes in ${\cal Z}$, however, the method can run into complexities and the scaling significantly worsens, closer to the cubic scaling of before \cite{Beyl:2017kwp}.
 More recently, it has been applied to problems in condensed matter with some promising optimizations \cite{Buividovich_2016,ulybyshev2021bridging, lunts2022nonhertzmillis}.

 It is however possible to develop worldline-based algorithms for fermionic Hamiltonians \cite{PhysRevB.58.4304,PhysRevB.58.R10100,PhysRevB.50.136,gattringer2022density}.
-The meron cluster method \cite{Bietenholz_1995} as devised for four-fermion Hamiltonians is an example, and for certain parameters it can be applied in a sign-problem-free way to spin-polarized interacting fermions, as well as free fermions with a chemical potential \cite{Chandrasekharan:1999cm}.
+Meron cluster methods \cite{Bietenholz_1995}, so named due to the presence of \textit{merons} (half-instantons) in the first model for which they were developed to simulate (the 2d $O(3)$ sigma model with $\theta=\pi$), can be used to solve sign-problems in four-fermion Hamiltonians for certain parameter regimes, as well as for free fermions with a chemical potential \cite{Chandrasekharan:1999cm}.
 Because these methods sample worldlines, computing the weights scales linearly with the volume of the system, and negative terms in the partition function are taken care of by avoiding \textit{merons} --- this is what distinguishes them from bosonic simulations.
-The relative simplicity of this method, with each weight corresponding to a worldline configuration and the lack of stabilization issues that can arise in determinantal methods \cite{Assaad2008}, as well as the favorable scaling of the weight computations, makes it an attractive choice for simulation when applicable.
+The relative simplicity of these methods, with each weight corresponding to a worldline configuration and the lack of stabilization issues that can arise in determinantal methods \cite{Assaad2008}, as well as the favorable scaling of the weight computations, makes them an attractive choice for simulation when applicable.
 Correspondingly, exciting opportunities open up when new interesting physical models are found which can be simulated using this method \cite{Chandrasekharan:2002vk, Assaad:2016flj, Liu:2020ygc}.